Galanopoulog/homework-4-christinaet/README.md

 4. (1 point) Why is Cloudera's VM considered pseudo distributed computing?
 How is it different from a true Hadoop cluster computing?

 5. (1 point) What is Hadoop streaming?
 What is the Hadoop Ecosystem?

+Hadoop Ecosystem is a series of tools and solutions that makes using the Hadoop framework easier and more user friendly.

 6. (1 point) During a reducer job, why do we need to know the current key, current value, previous key, and cumulative value, but NOT the previous value?